Aivars19/jpgfolder2kml/README.md

 # what jpgfolder2kml does
 It processes folder with images (as taken from dji drone) and generate single kml file that can be opened with Google Earth.
-Functionality features:
+Main functionality:

+- it will process folder (or tree of folders) into Google Earth Pro compatible KML file(s)
+  - it will work acceptably fast on large data sets - both folder processing and showing KML with, say, 5000 images should be workable.
-- kml file is named based on last image datetime. (if you open several folders in Earth - file name should help you understand which is which).
+  - kml file is named from last image datetime. (if you open several folders in Earth - file name should help you understand which is which).
-- kml contains flight path as blue, altitude adjusted line.

 - kml shows every picture as pin.
-If pictures are named as DJI_0000.JPG, then only number is shown.
+  - If pictures are named as DJI_0000.JPG, then only number is shown.
 Else - file name is shown.
+  - pin is located at altitude
+  - pin has extrusion to ground - so you see precise location
   - pin has image link added, so clicking on pin will show image preview (with additional click can open full image inside GE).
+  - pin description contains more textual details extracted from file (date, azimuth, height)

+- kml shows flight path as blue, altitude adjusted line.
+  - line is in separate geometry, so can be turned on/off

+- kml shows direction of camera
+  - they point to ground where frame center should be
+  - pitch angle relies on GimbalPitchDegree tag from file.
+DJIMini2 does not report gimbal pitch.
+Bigger DJI drones do report it.
+If not reported, -45 degrees assumed.

+- kml contains calculated ground frame for each pin
-- pin is located at altitude
+  - it is hidden by default
-- pin has extrusion to ground.
-- there is extra geometry added so that from each pin you see direction and frame field of view as triangle.
-- works acceptably on large data sets - 500 images (2gb) shouldn't be issue for processing and for displaying in Earth
+  - based on reported pitch, zoom, fov, directions - calculates what portion of ground is in frame.
+  - note that frame will be approximate: FOV reported is not precise, compass azimuth can be a few degrees off, when drone is in movement (or fights wind) pitch might be misreported some degrees, gps might be off some meters, altitude is relative to start point-not current point, digital zoom is not always reported .... etc.

-- tries to open google earth with created KML(s) at the end of processing
+- script will try to open google earth with created KML(s) at the end of processing

 # folder, argument, file placement